Background pattern

 Pregnancy and breastfeeding

-Azitromicina ratio, as it may cause side effects such as diarrhea and infection in the baby.
+Azithromycin ratio, as it may cause side effects such as diarrhea and infection in the baby.

-Driving and operating machinery
+Driving and using machines

-Azitromicina ratio contains sodium
+Azithromycin ratio contains sodium

 This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".

-3. How to take Azitromicina ratio
+3. How to take Azithromycin ratio

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow the administration instructions for this medication exactly as indicated by your doctor.
 If in doubt, consult your doctor or pharmacist again.

-Take the tablets preferably with a glass of water, they can be taken with or without food.
+Take the tablets preferably with a glass of water; they can be taken with or without food.

 The tablet can be divided into equal doses.